QuSpin/QuSpin/sphinx/source/New_Features.rst

 Improved Functionality
 ++++++++++++++++++++++

-* :red:`deprecating` python 27 support.
+* :red:`deprecating` python 2.7 support.
 Installing QuSpin for py27 will by defult result in version 0.3.3.
 * :red:`deprecating` function `basis.get_vec()`: use `basis.project_from()` instead.
-..* adding support for python 38 (linux only) [currently boost does not support a py38 version for osx and windows].
 * revised `user_basis` tutorial for spinless fermions and introduced function `_count_particles_32()`.
 * added optional arguments `svd_solver`, `svd_kwargs` to `basis.ent_entropy()`; allows to use some scipy svd solvers, which are typically more stable.
+* `expm_multiply_parallel` now supports the option to give the operator an explicit dtype, see example :ref:`example22-label`.
 * fixed bugs:
 	* computing the entanglement entropy when using the `spinful_fermion_basis_general`.
 	* constructing operators for higher-spin operators (S>1/2).